 Rundown: The Apple II series of microcomputers included the Apple ][+ and Apple //e.
 The CPU was a 6502.
-Applesoft BASIC (with a manual online here) was a dialect of BASIC that was available for (in fact, generally shipped with) these computers.
-There was also an "Integer Basic".
+Applesoft BASIC was often in the ROM, but it could have been loaded from tape or disk.

 Emulators: AppleWin is an emulator for the Apple II, built for Windows, written in C++ and distributed under the GPL.
 Linapple is a port of AppleWin to Linux. zophar.net has a list of other emulators.

 Apple Befunge is a variant of Befunge for the Apple II which resembles Befunge-93, with some extra Befunge-96-esque instructions and some Apple II-specific instructions.
 It was written for the Apple ][+, but should also run on an Apple //e.

 Rundown: The CPU was a 6502.
 Commodore BASIC 2.0 was in the ROM; this is the same BASIC that was in the Commodore 64.